wp-plugins/facebook-send-button/readme.txt

 Donate Link: -
 Stable Tag: trunk

-Displays the Facebook Send Button on each post.
+Displays the Facebook Send Button on each post and page.

 == Description ==

-Adds a Facebook Send Button under each post with the correct permalink.
+Adds a Facebook Send Button under each post and page with the correct permalink.
 See http://tracking.42dev.eu/projects/facebook-send-button for upcoming features.

 == Installation ==